👥 222 job seekers have signed up so far.

 SDR at an Austin SaaS company: 40 cold emails, 8 replies, one offer the same week

-Forty cold emails.
-Eight replies.
-Three real interview loops.
-One offer the same week as the final round.
-The numbers are clean because I tracked them on a spreadsheet from email one.
 I was a recent graduate looking for my first sales role.
 No commercial experience, a degree that had nothing to do with sales, and a private suspicion that I'd be bad at the job for at least the first six months.
 I'd tried the job-board route for two weeks and gotten exactly one rejection back.
-The pivot was almost embarrassingly simple.
+The pivot was simple.
 I made a list of forty SaaS companies in Austin I'd seen hiring SDRs in the previous month.
 I wrote one cold email template, three sentences, asking for a fifteen-minute intro chat about the role, not asking for a job.
 The first sentence I rewrote for each company specifically.
 I sent the forty emails over four days.
 The first reply came back that afternoon.
 Eight people replied in total.
 Three of those turned into real interview loops.
-One was an Austin SaaS company.
+One was a SaaS company in the healthcare niche.
 Their process was the fastest.
 The intro chat was thirty minutes with the SDR manager.
 He'd read my email, my LinkedIn, and the one Notion page I'd linked, a writeup of an outreach experiment I'd run for a friend's startup as a favour.
 We mostly talked about that experiment.
 He asked what had worked, what hadn't, and what I'd do differently next time.
 The second interview was a forty-five-minute role-play with the VP of sales.
 The scenario: thirty seconds to introduce myself on a cold call, ninety seconds to handle the first objection.
 We did three different versions.
 I bombed the first one.
 The second was OK.
 The third was actually good.
 He said he liked that I'd tried different openings rather than reusing the same one.
 There was a third "interview" the same day with a senior SDR, less an interview than a conversation about the hours, the comp structure, and what the team was like at 7 PM on a Thursday.
 I asked direct questions and got direct answers.
 The offer was US$58,000 base plus uncapped commission with a realistic OTE of US$80,000 in the first year.
 I asked specifically about the ramp and whether the OTE was based on a tenured rep or a first-year rep. They were honest: first-year reps usually hit about 80% of OTE, which would put me around US$64,000 all-in.
 I asked for a US$2,000 sign-on bonus and a slightly higher base.
 They came back with US$62,000 base and the sign-on.
 Realistic year-one comp: around US$78,000.
-The lesson: the lowest-effort tactic worked.
-Forty cold emails took maybe four hours to write and send.
+Forty cold emails took four hours to write and send.
 Most got no reply.
-Eight was enough.

 Cold outreachFull-timeHybrid